bata26/MyVacation/README.md

 - Unregistered User can browse top 3 cities.
 - Unregistered User can browse top 3 accomodations.
 - Unregistered User can browse top 3 activities.
-- Uregistered User can view a review.
+- Uregistered User can view a review.</br>
 <b>Registered User:</b>
 - Registered User can log in to the platform.
 - Registered User can log out from the platform.